Rates of gun crimes at highest in a decade

 On a global scale, gun crime remains incredibly low in New Zealand.

-For instance, in the United States there are about 106 deaths per 1 million population each year.
+For instance, in the United States there are about 106 deaths per one million population each year.

 In each of the last two years, New Zealand recorded 2.4 gun-related deaths per million people.

-But if you go back to 2014, New Zealand had less than 1 death per million people, so there has been a steep rise over the past few years.
+But if you go back to 2014, New Zealand had less than one death per million people, so there has been a steep rise over the past few years.

 In the face of increased firearms use, the police data shows officers are not doing the same.